minkaotic/front-end-notes/notes/React-Router.md

 # React Router
+> *Notes largely based on [React Router course on Treehouse](https://teamtreehouse.com/library/react-router-4-basics-2), but updated to match the latest recommended syntax for React Router.*

 [React Router](https://reactrouter.com/web/guides/quick-start) is a declarative routing solution for React, to manage navigation and rendering of components in your applications.
 - Allows matching a URL to the set of components being rendered
 - Dynamically loads and unloads components to changes what's displayed in the browser as users navigate an app, all without reloading the page